baljeetbrar/designsbybaljeet/README.md

 # My Portfolio

 Welcome to my portfolio!
-This repository showcases my skills, projects, and learning journey as a [Your Profession or Title]. :- https://baljeetbrar.github.io/designsbybaljeet
+This repository showcases my skills, projects, and learning journey as a React Developer. :- https://baljeetbrar.github.io/designsbybaljeet

 ## About Me